Ingredients for the crust:

 Having the extra helped make it easier to work with. 🙂

 Bake the crust for 10 at 400 degrees.
 Remove from oven, and turn oven up to 425 degrees.

 1 (15 ounce) can of organic pumpkin puree

 1 (13.5) oz can of Native Forest Organic coconut milk

 1/2 cup of Grade B Maple Syrup

-MIX: cinnamon, salt, ginger and cloves in small bowl.
+MIX: the spices together in small bowl.

 BEAT: eggs in large bowl.
 Stir in pumpkin, maple syrup, and spices.
 Fold in the coconut milk.

 BAKE in preheated 425° F oven for 15 minutes.
 Reduce temperature to 350° F; bake for an hour or until knife inserted near center comes out clean (mine took a little over an hour).
 You may need to gently cover the edges with foil if they start to brown too fast.

 ***Cool on wire rack for 2-3 hours.
 This step is necessary for it to firm up!